-Types of Damages in Personal Injury Cases
+Damages and Compensation in Personal Injury Cases in Ohio

 Economic damages include:

 - Medical expenses- Treatments, surgeries, emergency room care, rehabilitative care, pharmacy services, and any other medical treatment or procedure that your injury warranted is considered a medical expense for which you may be compensated.

 - Lost wages- If your injuries prevent you from working and cause you to lose income, you may receive compensation for your time away from work.